stepanenko/rust-info/readme.md

 which could be the right tool.
 Every language comes with good parts and bad parts.
 Evaluating these trade-offs when faced with a particular problem is an art.

+Rust isn't limited to low-level systems programming.
+It’s expressive and ergonomic enough to make CLI apps, web servers, and many other kinds of code quite pleasant to write

 ## Language features

 There are a lot of features of Rust which make it a great tool for a great number of tasks.
 Some highlights include: